 And because Chief McGinn was kind enough to hear me out regarding the stuff that I’m passionate about, I’ll share with you what he’s passionate about – photoelectric smoke detectors.
-Hover over the photos to read the captions, click on them to go to the San Francisco Chronicle article.
+You can learn more in this article from the San Francisco Chronicle.

 I’ve checked my smoke detectors to make sure that they’re photoelectric detectors.
 Will you?